-The AT90S4433 has six Fuse bits, SPIEN, BODLEVEL, BODEN and CKSEL2..0.
+The AT90S8535 has two Fuse bits, SPIEN and FSTART.

 - When the SPIEN Fuse is programmed ("0"), Serial Program and Data Downloading is enabled.
 Default value is programmed ("0").
-This bit is not accessible in Serial Programming mode. - The BODLEVEL Fuse selects the Brown-out Detection Level and changes the start-up times.
-See "Brown-out Detection" on page 25.
-Default value is unprogrammed ("1"). - When the BODEN Fuse is programmed ("0"), the Brown-out Detector is enabled.
-See "Brown-out Detection" on page 25.
-Default value is unprogrammed ("1"). - CKSEL2..0: See Table 5 on page 23 for which combination of CKSEL2..0 to use.
-Default value is "010".
+The SPIEN Fuse is not accessible in Serial Programming Mode. - When the FSTART Fuse is programmed ("0"), the short start-up time is selected.
+Default value is unprogrammed ("1").